List of rivers of Jordan

 This is a list of rivers in Jordan.
 This list is arranged by drainage basin, with respective tributaries indented under each larger stream's name.
 Many of these rivers are seasonal.

 Dead Sea

+Rivers and streams flowing into the Dead Sea:

+Jordan River with affluents

+The Jordan River is the major river flowing into the Dead Sea from the north.
+It also is the northern part of the western border of Jordan.
+Its affluents are listed from north to south.